pzelnip/pycascades2021/Readme.md

 * April: if you think you want to write a book, be realistic about how much bandwidth you have in your life.

+Their books:

+* <www.obeythetestinggoat.com>
+* <www.cosmicpython.com>
+* <www.inventwithpython.com>
+* <www.buildandcode.com>

 ---

+## Fireside Chat with Lukasz Langa & Dustin Ingram About Tooling For Python Development

+Weird lengthy discussion about some CVE in Python?

+Luk: What's your favourite tool for packaging?
+Dustin: pretty "barebones".  piptools has pip-compile & is useful.
+Looks a little bit like a lockfile.
+Black is cool too, what started the process for developing it.
+Luk: in 2015 I had contributed to yapf, plan was to rollout to Facebook, but not an easy task (20m+ lines of code).  ....long historical discussion ....

+Sloppy programming - write whatever you want, have editor save file & auto-format with Black.

+Static analysis tools - Bandit, mypy

+flake8 & pylint